What Are We Doing?

 Ms Wicker says: “On its face, conscious consumerism is a morally righteous, bold movement.
 But it’s actually taking away our power as citizens. [our emphasis] It drains our bank accounts and our political will, diverts our attention away from the true powerbrokers, and focuses our energy instead on petty corporate scandals and fights over the moral superiority of vegans.”

-It rings true.
+It seems to ring true.
 Too many see their moral personal choices as absolving themselves of the need to actively engage the root of the problem: the political and economic levers that set the context and load the dice.
+We might think of a consumer who is choosing to dramatically reduce their use of plastic shopping bags, maybe even refusing them all together.
+Is that enough?
+Won’t our neighborhoods, and then oceans, be littered with plastic bags no matter how many bags we personally refuse?

-And so while we appreciate that a consumer chooses more sustainable materials and chooses to build a high performance, low energy and Passive House because they understand it can serve as the foundation of society’s carbon negative future, driving down power demand and supporting a 100% renewable power supply, simply building them; 10, or 10,000 is not enough.
+And we appreciate that a consumers choose more sustainable materials and choose to build a high performance, low energy and Passive House because they understand it can serve as the foundation of society’s carbon negative future, driving down power demand and supporting a 100% renewable power supply.
+But simply building them; building 10, or building 10,000 is not enough.
 Only building Passive Houses will never be enough.

 The Solution: Action in Two-Parts

 So what’s to be done?
 Can’t we do both?
 We want to buy as little crap as possible – crap that is polluting our oceans and driving climate change.
 And we need to change the system too.
-To avoid the trap it’s a two part action.
+To avoid the trap we need to set out on two tracks – strategic and tactical.

 In places like New York City and Vancouver we see this dynamic starting.
 Local Passive House activists like New York Passive House and Passive House Canada, working with allied organizations and individual advocates, are helping political leaders and bureaucrats find policy levers to advance Passive House building capacity, knowledge and yes, actual buildings.